Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Further Examples

 \subsection{Controlled Markov chains with episodic controls}

-{ Controlled Markov chains with episodic controls appear frequently in offline reinforcement learning \citep{rashidinejad2021bridging,li2022settling,li2022settlingh,yin2021towards,shi2022pessimistic} and constitute a fixed horizon $H$ after which the algorithm restarts.
-To formalise, } let $H $ be a fixed positive integer.
+{ Controlled Markov chains with episodic controls appear frequently in offline reinforcement learning \citep{rashidinejad2021bridging,li2022settling,li2022settlingh,yin2021towards} and constitute a fixed horizon $H$ after which the algorithm restarts.
+To formalize, } let $H $ be a fixed positive integer.
 For any positive integer $i>H $, let $H \pow{i}$ denote the greatest multiple of $H$ less than or equal to $i$.
-To be precise
+To be precize